Dieileson/RoboSelenium/README.md

 # RoboDeCompra
- Use pip to install the selenium package
+Use pip to install the selenium package pip install selenium